 The Funders' Network for Smart Growth and Livable Communities was formed in 1999 to help nonprofit organizations and foundations coordinate their efforts to promote "smart growth"—policies and practices that reduce suburban sprawl and urban disinvestment.

-The Robert Wood Johnson Foundation (RWJF) joined the funders' network in 2001 to encourage partnerships between smart growth proponents and those working to promote active living in their communities.
+RWJF joined the funders' network in 2001 to encourage partnerships between smart growth proponents and those working to promote active living in their communities.

 From 2001 to 2008, the network used three RWJF grants to infuse the health and active living perspective into its programs.